On this page

 The Whippet is free, but if you want to support it, that would be amazing!

-You can become a Patreon or a paying Substack subscriber:
+You can become a Patreon supporter at that link.

 Sign in or become a Whippet subscriber (free or paid) to add your thoughts.